Colorado oil regulators endorse new drilling restriction

-DENVER (Reuters) - Colorado’s oil and gas regulator this week gave preliminary approval for a rule to require a 2,000-foot (610 meter) separation between new oil and gas wells and public spaces, compared to as little as 500 feet currently.
+DENVER, Sept 29 (Reuters) - Colorado’s oil and gas regulator this week gave preliminary approval for a rule to require a 2,000-foot (610 meters) separation between new oil and gas wells and public spaces, compared to as little as 500 feet currently.

 A final vote on the rule, which would go into effect next year, will take place in November.